 Our MN-PHCNP program consists of coursework, clinical placements, integrated practicum, and systematic review.
 In collaboration with a consortium of nine Ontario universities, you will be taught primarily through small in-person graduate seminars, clinical placements, and self-directed learning online.
 You will engage in a critical examination of theory and research, applying knowledge and skills related to pathophysiology, health assessment, diagnostics, therapeutics and the primary health care nurse practitioner role.
-You will engage early and continuously in clinical practice and research, completing the program in two years.
-This allows you to apply for the Canadian family/all-ages nurse practitioner licensure examination.
+Once you complete this two-year program, you'll be eligible to apply for the Canadian family/all-ages nurse practitioner examination.

 The Nurse Practitioner Primary Health Care Program at Queen's University is approved by the College of Nurses of Ontario (www.cno.org).